 Complementary regional analyses, for which specific biological trait information is more complete and climatic variation is less pronounced are still necessary to deepen our mechanistic understanding of species vulnerability.
 For the present study, the variation in climatic conditions across broad spatial scales is large, e.g., variation in continentality / oceanity with longitude or daily as well as seasonal variation in temperature and precipitation regimes with latitude and altitude (Settele et al. 2013, Schweiger et al. 2014).
 Again here, it seems advisable to distinguish regions on ecologically relevant grounds.
 Thermoclimatic conditions relevant to butterflies may, for instance, be incorporated as variables to select geographical areas for further disentanglement of biological traits in spatially explicit studies.

 In conclusion, this analysis provides a basis to identify ecologically relevant species groups and prioritizes vulnerable species for conservation at European level.
 Although trait information is still limited at the European scale, our study indicates its potential to assess species vulnerability.
-Species vulnerability indicators were significantly determined by species specific traits, primarily climate requirements.
+Species vulnerability indicators were significantly determined by species-specific traits, primarily climate requirements.
 Furthermore, the biological trait complex reflecting mobility, development rate and overwintering stage proved another consistent determinant of species vulnerability that may be used to replace the anthropogenically determined specialist-generalist continuum.
 Further systematic regional scale analyses are recommended as a next step to improve the biological basis for species vulnerability.

 References